Darkdragon84/IMPS_ML_tools/README.md

 1) Implementation of the ground state algorithm (VUMPS) presented in https://arxiv.org/abs/1701.07035.
 Available are single-site unit-cell and both sequential and parallel multi-site unit-cell implementations

 2) Implementation of the excitation algorithm (Excitations) presented in https://arxiv.org/abs/1103.2286.
 Available are single-site unit-cell and multi-site unit-cell implementations

+## Installation

+be sure to add the 'helpers' folder to your Path.